aijose/CarND-Behavioral-Cloning/project_report.md

 The above model was modified for the present project, as described later in this report.

-Since this is a regression problem, the loss function was chosen to be mean square error.

 #### 2. Attempts to reduce overfitting in the model

 The first model that was tested was similar to the NVIDIA model which used three 5x5 convolutional layers and two 3x3 convolutional layers.
 However, while the model generated using this architecture was successful on the original track with resolution and speed (fastest) setting, it did not work as well for the same track but an alternate visualization setting.
 The new visualization technique merely included better features such as shadows of objects.
 The fact that the model did not work slight modifications in the data, shows that it is overfitting to the original training data.
+Also, the model had too many parameters (95,471,419) and was perhaps too heavy for the problem it was trying to solve.

 One way to reduce overfitting is to reduce the size of the neural network.
 As a first step, the last convolutional layer was removed.
 The model obtained from this architecture also cleared the track with the original visualization setting but failed at more advanced visualization settings.
 Next, the last two convolutional layers were removed.
 With this setting the model cleared all the visualization settings.
+This was chosen to be the final configuration since eliminating further convolutional layers made the model perform poorly on the track.
+Compared to the original model (parameters), the final model had only 78,427,579 parameters (i.e., 18% reduction).

 #### 3. Model parameter tuning